 The Domestic Violence Act

 The Domestic Violence Act was passed in 2010 and criminalizes various forms of domestic violence, including physical, sexual, emotional, and economic abuse.
-The act also provides for protection orders and redressal mechanisms for victims.
+The act also provides for protection orders and redressal mechanisms for victims of domestic violence.

-Domestic violence is a serious problem.
+Domestic violence is a serious problem in Pakistan.
 According to a report by the Human Rights Commission of Pakistan, over 1,000 women are killed each year in Pakistan as a result of domestic violence.
 The problem is exacerbated by the fact that there is no law against domestic violence in Pakistan.

 The penal code contains provisions that can be used to prosecute perpetrators of domestic violence.
 For example, section 302 of the penal code deals with murder, and section 307 deals with attempted murder.
 Section 310 deals with hurt caused by dangerous weapons or means, and section 324 deals with voluntarily causing grievous hurt by dangerous weapons or means.